/ Taste And Smell Changes In Older Adults

 Enhance Flavour with Seasonings and Herbs

-Comfort Keepers provides guidance on nutritious meal planning and preparation to ensure meals remain both delicious and healthful.
+Comfort Keepers provides guidance on personal care and meal preparation to help keep meals both enjoyable and nutritious.

 Focus on Food Textures and Colours